-YOUR NOTES B. Financial Projections Generally, this section should include four documents.
-They are: Balance Sheet Income Statement Projected Cash flow Break even Analysis Balance Sheet & Income Statement would be necessary if your business already existed and was generating income.
-A Balance Sheet could also be included if you are starting out your business, and would like to show your assets, equipment, cash at start up month.
-A Balance Sheet is a statement that lists out assets and liabilities of a business at a specific point of time.
-An Income Statement is a statement that identifies the businesses revenue and expenses over a period of time.
-The difference between revenue and expenses will be the profit or net revenue.
-Table Balance Sheets and Income Statements are included on page 17-20.
-Prol
+YOUR NOTES B. Financial Projection Generally, this section should in four documents.
+They are: Balance Sheet Income Statement Projected Cash Flow Break Even Analysis Balance Sheet & Income States be necessary if your business a and was generating income.
+A could also be included if you as your business, and would like t assets, equipment, cash at star A Balance Sheet is a statement and liabilities of a business at a An Income Statement is a state the businesses revenue and ex of time.
+The difference between expenses will be the net profit Table Balance Sheets and Incomment are included on pages 17-20. - ons include ment would Iready existed Balance Sheet re starting out o show your t up month.